 A client can use the market during the OPENED phase.
-Clients must remove all remaining movements at the STOPPING phase.
-The CLOSED phase can start at this condition.
-At the transition CLOSED->STARTING tables are renumbered and market session incremented.
+At the transition CLOSED->STARTING tables tquality, torder and tmvt are renumbered and market session incremented.
 Accounting and technical administration tasks such as cold backup or closing balance sheet settlement can be performed during the CLOSED state because the database represents the final and stable state of the ending market session.
 After this event VACUUM of tables must be performed to optimize the database before a new cycle.
 The market session is defined by an integer incremented at each cycle.